rmsrosa/nbbinder/README.md

 # Archived

-Due to naming collision with [Binder](https://mybinder.org), this packaged has been archived and is survided by the renamed version [NBJoint](https://github.com/rmsrosa/nbjoint).
+Due to naming collision with [Binder](https://mybinder.org), this packaged has been archived and is survived by the renamed version [NBJoint](https://github.com/rmsrosa/nbjoint).

 ## NBBinder - Jupyter Notebook Binder